International Visiting Scholars

 Failure of the foreign national visitor to enter the U.S. without the proper visa status will result in the University’s inability to pay/reimburse the visitor for any expenses and/or pay the visitor an honorarium and may result in the foreign national being unable to engage in the planned academic activities.

-Please contact the International Employment Specialist if your department is planning on inviting an international scholar/guest for a short period of time.
-The International Coordinator can provide both the hiring department and the visiting scholar with the necessary information and paperwork to ensure that such situations are handled appropriately and in accordance with the applicable federal regulations.
+Please contact the International Employment Coordinator if your department is planning on inviting an international scholar/guest for a short period of time.
+The International Employment Coordinator can provide both the hiring department and the visiting scholar with the necessary information and paperwork to ensure that such situations are handled appropriately and in accordance with the applicable federal regulations.

 Longer term visitors may be eligible for J1 visa sponsership.
 For J1 information, please contact The Office of International Education